-Once you are enrolled at your MPCT college, you can apply online through TfL by clicking here.
-Further details of the scheme are also available at the Tfl website: Transport for London – Free and discounted travel
+Once you are enrolled at your MPCT Academy, you can apply online through TfL by clicking here.
+Further details of the scheme are also available on the TfL website: Transport for London – Free and discounted travel

 To complete your application you will need the following:

 - YOUR ENROLMENT NUMBER FROM YOUR EDUCATION ESTABLISHMENT

 - A CREDIT OR DEBIT CARD TO PAY THE £20.00 FEE